 Seriously, there's nothing spectacular about being able to keep a fish alive for a few months.
 If you think this is an accomplishment, then you really need to take another look at your aquarium setup.
 While many people think that's a great track record, they don't realize that a barb's average lifespan is 5–6 years when given the proper care.
 Most pet stores sell juvenile fish that are about 3–4 months old, so you can expect these hardy little fish to stick around for a long time.

-Barbs Are Excellent for Beginners
+Barbs: An Excellent Species for Beginners

-In short, this is an excellent fish for beginners or anyone who wants to add a low-maintenance group of fish to the community aquarium.
+In short, this is an excellent fish for beginners or anyone who wants to add a low-maintenance group of fish to their community aquarium.
 Note that "low maintenance" doesn't translate to "zero maintenance," but they are less work than many other popular freshwater fish.